jorgevallejo/clinic-tables-data/PEC3.md

     ## 207  53  11   9   1   3   2   1   1

-Which informs us that we got 207 cities with one fertility clinic in them, and one city with 1 clinics in it.
+Which informs us that we got 207 cities with one fertility clinic in them, and one city with 21 clinics in it.

-    clinic_cities <- length(unique(cities_by_clinic))
+    clinic_cities <- length(cities_by_clinic)
     no_clinic_cities <- 19495 - clinic_cities

-In total, we have 9 cities with at least a fertility clinic.
+In total, we have 288 cities with at least a fertility clinic.

 According to the [United States Census Bureau](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk), there are 19,495 cities (defined as incorporated places, with some exceptions) in the country.
-Which means that there are 1.948610^{4}
+Which means that there are 1.920710^{4}
 cities with no fertility clinic.

 Let's add this datum to the table and represent it in a bar plot.
 We